dafny-lang/dafny/docs/DafnyRef/Types.md

   relaxed, and `==` performs bitwise comparison where NaN equals itself and positive/negative zero are distinct.

-- The static methods `fp32.Equal(a, b)` and `fp64.Equal(a, b)` always provide IEEE 754 equality semantics without well-formedness restrictions (NaN is not equal to anything including itself, and ±0 are equal).
+- The static methods `fp32.Equal(a, b)` and `fp64.Equal(a, b)` provide IEEE 754 equality
+  semantics without well-formedness restrictions (NaN is not equal to anything including itself, and ±0 are equal).

 <!-- %check-verify -->
 ```dafny